 The entire process of implementation of the GDPR principles is a considerable challenge both for the companies and the users.
 Not only there is a lot to do in order to follow the guidelines, but there is a need to adopt certain practices that will ensure the exclusion of any possibility of a violation.

 In this article, we will break down all the major challenges that come with the adoption of GDPR and describe its possible benefits for the companies and the users.

-Overall, challenges of implementing GDPR for the companies can be divided into technical and organizational.
+Overall, the challenges of implementing GDPR for the companies can be divided into technical and organizational.

 Let’s break it one by one.

-The imposing number of requirements that constitutes GDPR compliance is designed to increase accountability of those who process personal data.
+The imposing number of requirements that constitute GDPR compliance is designed to increase the accountability of those who process personal data.
 This is made specifically for means of making the whole process as transparent and trustworthy as possible.